-An International Summer Institute offering an intensive and comprehensive introduction to Faroese language is held every second year at the University of the Faroe Islands every second year in August.
-The duration of the course is three weeks.
+An International Summer Institute offering an intensive and comprehensive introduction to Faroese language is held every second year at the University of the Faroe Islands.
+The course lasts two and a half week.

 The participants in the summer institute are students and others with a general interest in the Faroe Islands.
 Students must have documented knowledge of other Scandinavian or Germanic languages and know the basic concepts of grammar.

 It is possible to attend private courses in Faroese language arranged by linguistic experts.
 Private courses may be arranged for groups of foreigners with the same background or for individuals.

-Host institutions can provide inform you about lingage teachers offering private courses for foreigners and in some cases the institution will pay for the course.
+Host institutions can provide information about language teachers offering private courses for foreigners.

 Several self study courses in Faroese are available online and in textbooks.

 Bjargni is a free online language course which is the result of a partnership between the University of the Faroe Islands and the University of Iceland.